factopolis/factopolis/content/docs/contributing.md

 * If the claim is already in our database (for a different statement), specify the claim.
 * The exact quote.
 * At least one source for the quote, preferably from a separate location from any fact checks.
-The more the better.
+The more the better, and [video sources](/docs/video-sources).
 * Any fact checks of the statement.
 All *claims* must have at least one fact check, though if a statement is merely repeating a claim which has already been checked in the context of a different statement then additional fact check(s) aren't required (though they are greatly preferred).

 Currently supported sources include: